gingerchicken/homebooru/README.md

 ```

 #### Enabling the Debug Web Server
 As you may have read earlier, the debug environment is setup to run unit tests and close the server after the tests are complete, however sometimes you might want a more live/real-time server.
-To enable this, simply set `UNIT_TEST` to `False` in the `.env` file like so:
+To enable this, simply set `UNIT_TEST` to `False` in the [**debug** `.env`](.debug/.env) file like so:

 ```env
 UNIT_TEST=False